gasparl/neatstats/EXAMPLE.md

 Ta-da!
 The data is ready for analysis.

-At this point you might want to list column names, for convenient copy-pasting: `names(subjects_merged)`.
+At this point you might want to list column names, for convenient copy-pasting (and quick overview of the content): `str(subjects_merged)`.
 (But here I already copied them for the functions below.)

 Now let's plot all the data.